TCH2300/Web-Design-Challenge/README.md

 ### Website Overview

-The website consists of 6 pages total, including:
+The website consists of the following:

 * A landing page containing:
   * An explanation of the project.